7 (+4) Things That Don't Work in Zephyr

 The open source Zephyr Project RTOS and build system is a tour de force.
 It is also highly likely to be a major and unavoidable choice for embedded firmware development, particularly for cellular projects.
 Like many modern software development projects however, it hasn't let the pursuit of perfection get in the way of shipping, to put it favourably.
 Developers may find themselves confused guinea pigs, discovering lots of cracks while trying to navigate a formidable new landscape.

-Discovering egregiously prominent bugs while you learn something for the first time is a frustrating experience.
+Discovering egregious bugs while you learn something for the first time is a frustrating experience.
 So, what follows is a record of the top seven cracks I tripped on on my first trip down Zephyr lane.

 Two important caveats: